 Many people have trouble handling anger in a healthy way.
 We don't get taught healthy expressions of anger.
-Either we see people explode, or hold it in and leaking out with mean or sarcastic comments.
+Either you explode, hold it in or it leaks out in mean or sarcastic comments.

 The goal is to be able to know when to speak it and when to walk away.
 Expressing anger effectively can decrease stress, improve relationships, parenting and self esteem and parenting.

 - Recognize when you FIRST feel any anger or annoyance.
 Catching it early can prevent blow ups.

 - HANDLE IT.
 Take a walk, call a friend, get outside, meditate, write in a journal, listen to music.